Toolijooa

 Toolijooa is a small village in the Municipality of Kiama, Illawarra, New South Wales, Australia.

 Transport

 It lies on the South Coast railway line, and once had a railway station.

 Duplication

 Duplication of the tracks through Toolijooa is proposed to increase capacity for freight trains and to allow passenger services to be improved from hourly to half-hourly.
+As of August 2026, this project has not commenced construction.

 Town

 Toolijooa is one of the last villages in the Illawarra.
 It is located next to Gerroa and has many farms.